 What are Columnar Oak Trees?

 These unusual and attractive trees, also called upright English oak trees, were first found growing wild in a forest in Germany.
 These types of columnar oaks were propagated by grafting.

 Columnar oak tree growth is moderately slow, and the trees grow up, not out.
 With these trees, you don’t have to worry about the spreading lateral branches you associate with other oaks.
 Columnar oak trees might grow to 60 feet (18 m.) tall, but the spread will remain about 15 feet (4.5 m.).

 The dark green leaves turn brown or yellow in autumn and remain on the tree for months before they fall in winter.
 The trunk of the columnar oak is covered in dark brown bark, deeply ridged, and very attractive.
 The tree has small acorns hanging on the branches most of the winter that attract squirrels.

 Columnar Oak Information

-These ‘fastigata’ types of columnar oaks are easy-care trees with outstanding ornamental qualities.
-Because the columnar oak tree growth direction is up, not out, they are useful in areas where you don’t have room for wide trees; the crown of the columnar oak remains tight and no branches break out of the crown and wander out from the trunk.
+These ‘fastigata’ types of columnar oaks are easy care trees with outstanding ornamental qualities.
+Since the columnar oak tree growth direction is up, not out, they are useful in areas where you don’t have room for wide trees; the crown of the columnar oak remains tight, and no branches break out of the crown and wander out from the trunk.

 Ideal columnar oak tree growth conditions include a sunny location.
 Plant these oaks in direct sun on well-drained acidic or slightly alkaline soil.
 They are extremely adaptable and very tolerant of urban conditions.
 They also tolerate drought and aerosol salt.